Saint Louis and Me

 My interest in visiting the Bowling Hall of Fame (since relocated to Texas) may seem random since I’ve never mentioned any particular affinity for bowling.
 The truth is, this was a stop I made for my brother.
 He loved bowling and its role in his life grew after his multiple sclerosis diagnosis.
 He joined the Perky Hornets MS bowling team and rarely missed a Monday session until a short time before his death in 2008.
 I thought he’d enjoy some souvenirs and seeing some photos so when I learned of its location, I made certain to visit.

 Let’s start with the shoes.
-A number of elements combined to make St. Louis an attractive place for shoemakers in the late nineteenth and early twentieth centuries.
-One was that as the task became more automated it could be easily performed by relatively unskilled labor and with its substantial population of women, immigrants, and even children, St. Louis lured entrepreneurs such as the Giesecke Meysenberg and the Brown brothers to establish factories there.
+Several elements combined to make Saint Louis an attractive place for shoemakers in the late nineteenth and early twentieth centuries.
+Principally, as the task became more automated it could be easily performed by relatively unskilled labor and with its substantial population of women, immigrants, and even children, Saint Louis lured entrepreneurs such as the Giesecke Meysenberg and the Brown brothers to establish factories there.

 Brewery proliferation began around 1830 with an influx of German and Bohemian immigrants.
 Many of them brought two main skills – making bricks and brewing beer.
 One of those immigrants, John Adam Lemp, introduced lager to America.
 His brew was so successful that he sold his small grocery store, began brewing full time, and died a millionaire.

-Although he didn’t realize it, when George Schneider sold his Bavarian Brewing Company in 1860, he was planting the seeds of a brewing dynasty.
+Then, George Schneider’s sale of his Bavarian Brewing Company in 1860, he planted the seeds of a brewing dynasty.

-I didn’t the the famous Clydesdale horses which are stabled at Grant’s Farm some miles outside the city.
+I didn’t see the famous Clydesdale horses which are stabled at Grant’s Farm some miles outside the city.

 If you’re interested in further reading about the shoe business, read this paper.
 It’s a little dry but full of information.

-Likewise, if you want to learn more about St. Louis’ history with beer, you’ll enjoy reading this.
+Likewise, if you want to learn more about Saint Louis’ history with beer, you’ll enjoy reading this.

 Here’s one final fun fact.
-Many of us in the U.S. might remember the short lived but popular 1960s television adaptation of Batman starring Adam West.
+Many of us in the U S might remember the short lived but popular 1960s television adaptation of Batman starring Adam West.
 Batman often spent time in the Bat Cave looking at this map of “Gotham City.”
 Follow the gif closely.
-It’s St. Louis!
+It’s Saint Louis!

 I promise to keep the next post shorter.